 Nissan e-NV200 Combi running costs

 Nissan e-NV200 Combi prices start at just under £30,000 for the five-seat version, with the seven-seater costing about £700 more.
 The latter is the cheapest electric seven-seater currently on sale, costing around a third of seven-seat versions of the Tesla Model S and Tesla Model X.

 The five-seat e-NV200 is priced similarly to the Renault Kangoo Z.E.
-Maxi Crew, although this model is a more utilitarian choice than the Nissan.
-While the Nissan e-NV200 electric van is eligible for an £8,000 Plug-in Van Grant, the Combi MPV version only qualifies for the £3,500 passenger-car grant.
+Maxi Crew, although that model is a more utilitarian choice than the Nissan.
+While the Nissan e-NV200 electric van is eligible for an £8,000 Plug-in Van Grant, the Combi MPV version only qualifies for the £3,000 passenger-car grant.

 All e-NV200 Combi models are road-tax-exempt.
 The other benefit of this electric MPV is exemption from the London Congestion Charge.

 Nissan e-NV200 Combi insurance group

-The e-NV200 Combi sits in insurance groups 22 and 23, depending on which model you go for.
+The e-NV200 Combi sits in insurance group 22.
 That’s higher than ratings for the Nissan Leaf, due in part to the Combi lacking the latest safety technology.